Separate Sciences - Biology, Chemistry and Physics (AQA)

 Chemistry topics: Atomic Structure and the Periodic Table; Bonding, Structure, and the Properties of Matter; Quantitative Chemistry; Chemical Changes; Energy Changes; The Rate and Extent of Chemical Change; Organic Chemistry; Chemical Analysis; Chemistry of the Atmosphere and Using Resources.

-There are six papers which are each one hour and 45 minutes long: two biology, two chemistry and two physics.
+There are 6 papers which are each 1 hour and 45 minutes long: 2 biology, 2 chemistry and 2 physics.
 Each of the papers will assess knowledge and understanding from each distinct topic area.
 Exam questions will consist of multiple choice, structured, closed short answer, and open response.
-Maths skills and practical skills are tested within the two exam papers.
+Maths skills and practical skills are tested within the 2 exam papers.

-Higher grade in these qualifications offers excellent preparation for A Levels in biology, chemistry and physics.
+Higher grades in these qualifications offers excellent preparation for A Levels in biology, chemistry and/or physics.